HMS Orion (1854)

-HMS Orion was the lead ship of her class of 91-gun second rate ships of the line built for the Royal Navy in the 1850s.
-Completed in 1855, the ship played a minor role with the Baltic Fleet during the Crimean War of 1854–1855.
-She was sold for scrap in 1867 and subsequently broken up.
+HMS Orion was the lead ship of her class of 91-gun, second rate ships of the line built for the Royal Navy (RN) during the 1850s, the last sailing ships of the line ordered for the RN.
+She was converted to screw-power while under construction.
+Completed in 1855, the ship played a minor role with the Baltic Fleet during the Crimean War of 1854–1856 against the Russian Empire.
+Orion was assigned to the North America and West Indies Station after the war.
+She served as a flagship for the Channel Fleet before she was transferred to the Mediterranean Fleet in 1859.
+Two years later the ship was paid off as unseasoned timber used to expedite her completion during the war had begun to rot.
+Orion was sold for scrap in 1867 and subsequently broken up.